joinpursuit/Pursuit-Core-Web/fundamentals/git_and_github/README.md

 Once you fork a repo, you can then clone that fork down to your local machine and push changes back up to **your github**.

 Pair up with another fellow and slack each other links to your `git-test` repositories.
 Then click the **Fork** button in the top right.
-If you get a prompt asking where to fork, click on your account name.
+If you get a prompt asking where to fork, click on your github account name.
 This will copy the repo to your github profile.

+## Making a pull request

+Once you have forked a project you can make commits to your copy of it, then using github, make a **pull request**.
+A pull request, or PR, is basically a way to ask the original contributor to merge your changes back into their project.

+This is a very common workflow on github, and it's one of the reasons github and open-source software are so popular.
+We'll also use it for most assignments during this class!

+The steps look like this:

+* Fork the project you want to make a PR to
-Now `clone` the forked copy, not the original.
+* `clone` the forked copy, **NOT the original**.

-// Todo: pull requests
+* Make the changes in the code that you want to make
+* Commit those changes locally
+* Push the changes to your forked copy
+* Make a pull request on github
+* The original author will see that a PR has been made and can choose to accept or close the PR.
+You cannot delete a PR once it has been made, because you cannot delete anything in git.

+We'll walk through this together!

+## Git reverts

+One fundamental philosophy of git is that it's **append only**.
+This means you can't delete a commit, because that would be deleting some of the history of the project.

+We do have an option in case you want to _undo_ something previously committed, and that's the `revert` function.

+A `revert` is basically another commit that does the opposite of a commit.
+So if you added 4 lines and removed 2, a revert would remove those 4 lines and add 2.

+When doing a revert, you have to tell git **which commit you want to revert**.
+This is where `git log` and the `commit sha` come in handy.

+Steps to revert:
+* Make sure you don't have any un-committed changes.
+* `git log` to see the commits and associated `sha`s
+* Copy the entire sha of the commit you want to revert
+* `git revert <sha>`
+* Enter a commit message.
+Close the window that you wrote the message in.
+* Your revert should be done!
+Check the contents of the files to see if the changes are there.

 ## Resources